yurikoif/.emacs.d/README.md

 # emacs-env

-A clean and simple EMACS environment with mostly WINDOWS and several custom shortcuts,
+A clean and simple EMACS environment with mostly WINDOWS and several customized shortcuts,

 with a VI environment of the same style.